What does Byron mean?

 How popular is Byron?

 Byron is a very popular first name for males (#275 out of 1220, Top 22%) and also a very popular surname for both adults and children (#4810 out of 150436, Top 3%).
 (2000 U.S. Demographics)

-The only other prominent variation form of Byron (#652 in recent rankings) is Byran.
-Adoption of these relations of Byron was common 54 years ago (adoption of 0.06%) and is now significantly less (adoption 0.02%, 67% less), with the form Byron falling out of fashion.
+Which version is better?with its variant forms and related boy names.
+The only other prominent variation form of Byron (#597 in recent rankings) is Byran.
+Adoption of these relations of Byron was common 55 years ago (adoption of 0.06%) and is now significantly less (adoption 0.02%, 62% less), with the form Byron falling out of fashion.